ffund/tcp-ip-essentials/lab-stp/stp-broadcast.md

 on "bridge-4" to monitor traffic.
 (Leave this running for the rest of this section.)

-In the second terminal on "romeo", run
+In the terminal on "romeo", run

 ```
 sudo ping -b 10.10.0.255 -c 1